 Get a Drink

 The Portsmouth Brewery has become a staple of downtown since they opened in 1991.
-If you’re looking to try a pint of housemade New Hampshire beer this is the perfect place to go.
+If you’re looking to try a pint of New Hampshire craft beer this is the perfect place to go as it’s one of the most popular breweries in Portsmouth.

 See a Show

 The Music Hall, a historic venue that claims to be the oldest operating theater in New Hampshire, started out as a Vaudeville theatre.
-It has now become a big cultural and artistic hub for Portsmouth hosting all kinds of entertainment including musicals, live concerts, and movie screenings.
+It has now become a big cultural and artistic hub hosting all kinds of Portsmouth entertainment including musicals, live concerts, and movie screenings.

 They also have another location called the Music Loft, which is a small, contemporary black box theater where they host more intimate events like Songwriters in the Round.